 Doctors can surgically implant vein access devices to make it easier for you to access a vein for treatment with replacement therapy.
 These devices can be helpful if treatment occurs often.
 However, infections can be a problem with these devices.
 Your doctor can help you decide whether this type of device is right for you or your child.

-Desmopressin (DDAVP) is a man-made hormone used to treat people who have mild to moderate hemophilia A. DDAVP isn't used to treat hemophilia B or severe hemophilia A.
+Desmopressin (DDAVP) is a man-made hormone used to treat people who have mild hemophilia A. DDAVP isn't used to treat hemophilia B or severe hemophilia A.

 DDAVP stimulates the release of stored factor VIII and von Willebrand factor; it also increases the level of these proteins in your blood.
 Von Willebrand factor carries and binds factor VIII, which can then stay in the bloodstream longer.